ibarrasb/Project1/README.md

 # Fighter Music
-Cutting edge music web application, allows you to search, play, and sing your favorite music.
+Cutting edge music web application, allows you to search, create playlist and listen to  your favorite artists.

 **Criteria provider by the client:**

-Our customer wanted to have an application where it can search for music and create it owns playlist.
+Our customer wanted to have an application where it can search for an artist.
+See the top three albums, and create it owns playlist.
+At the same time render a video from the searched artist.

 ```
 WHEN enter an artist on the search area show three recents artist album